bardisafa/PreSel/README.md

 <hr />

 ## Release Notes
-- [06/08/2025]: 🔥 **PreSel** codebase is released and open to access.
+- [06/08/2025]: 🔥 **PreSel** codebase is released.
 The selected 15% data and the finetuned models on these selected data can be downloaded now.

 <hr />